-The most significant novelty introduced is the replacement of the (until recently, partly oral) ordinary proceedings at first instance, with more flexibility and less time taken in terms of written proceedings.
-On the basis of these new articles, ordinary proceedings are, in principle, written and based on written pleadings and the filing of all evidentiary means, including up to five affidavits, while the hearing before a court audience is formal, without the necessity of litigant parties, or the lawyers acting for them, attending and participating therein.
-The new process provides for the following stages: (a) service of the action within 30 days as from filing for residents of Greece and 60 days for non-residents; (b) filing of pleadings within 100 days as from filing of the action for residents and 130 days for nonresidents; (c) filing of replication within 15 days as from the deadline set for the filing of pleadings; and (d) appointment of judges and court composition within 15 days and fixing the hearing day within 30 days after the expiry of the 15-day term.
+On the basis of the new articles, ordinary proceedings continue to be, in principle, written and based on written pleadings and the filing of all evidentiary means, including up to three affidavits, while the hearing before a court audience is formal, without the necessity of litigant parties, or the lawyers acting for them, attending and participating therein.
+The new process provides for the following stages: (a) service of the action within 30 days from filing for residents of Greece and 60 days for non-residents; (b) filing of pleadings within 90 days from the next day after the expiration of the deadline for service of the lawsuit for residents and 120 days for non-residents; (c) filing of rebuttal within 15 days from the deadline set for the filing of pleadings; (d) appointment of judges and court composition within 15 days from the filing of the rebuttal, and fixing the hearing day within 30 days after the expiry of the 15-day term and in any case within the absolutely necessary time; and (e) claims that arose after the abovementioned deadlines for submitting pleadings and the rebuttal or are proven in writing or by a judicial confession of the opposing party may be proposed with additional pleadings no later than 20 days before the scheduled hearing of the case.
+The rebuttal of these additional pleadings must be made no later than 10 days before the scheduled hearing of the case.
 Adjournment of the hearing is permitted once and only for a significant reason (see especially articles 237, 241 GCCP).
 It is noted that if the court needs further clarification, the court may, by a simple act, call, at a subsequent time, the witnesses that rendered the affidavit for hearing.
-The decision of the court should be issued and published within eight months of the court hearing (articles 237 para.
+Finally, the decision of the court should be issued and published within eight months of the court hearing (articles 237 para.
 5 and 307 para.
 2 GCCP).